Project-Counter/cop5/source/10-compliance/05-pathway-to-compliance.rst

 Publishers on the Pathway are only REQUIRED to provide the Platform Report, plus the Database, Title and/or Item Reports as relevant.

-Standard Views derived from the COUNTER Reports are optional.
+Standard Views derived from the COUNTER Reports are OPTIONAL.

 The Executive Director is available to help publishers identify which COUNTER Reports are required based on the publisher’s Host_Type.